What happens when we place an individual’s well-being over the “common good” of the community? Are government benefits reliable for the long term?

 Does the common good matter?
 Absolutely.
 I believe that most people truly do want the world to be a “better” place, but we all disagree about what that looks like and how to get there.

-I didn’t write this post to try discourage you.
+I didn’t write this post to try to discourage you.

-I think political awareness and participation is a worthy use of our time, and I don’t want to discourage those efforts, either.
+I think political awareness and participation are worthy uses of our time, and I don’t want to discourage those efforts, either.

 But, political leadership and financial policy are all fluid and somewhat unpredictable.
 Government policies or programs that appear to be reliable are subject to change.